ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter16.md

 Since Lán WàngJī was expecting Wèi WúXiàn to resist him, he pressed down on Wèi WúXiàn’s hips and legs so as to prevent him from wriggling while he performed fellatio on him.

-Whenever Lán WàngJī wanted to take him into his mouth, Wèi WúXiàn always refused him to do so.
-At that moment of their love squabble, Lán WàngJī loved watching him trying to resist but failing, trying to escape but never succeeding, and the way Wèi WúXiàn would finally surrender to him.
+Whenever Lán WàngJī wanted to take his manhood into his mouth, Wèi WúXiàn refused to let him do so.
+During their love squabble, Lán WàngJī loved watching him trying to resist but failing, trying to escape but never succeeding, and the way Wèi WúXiàn would finally surrender to him.

-In the end, Wèi WúXiàn was not able to free himself, because Lán WàngJī’s strength was too great for him to overcome, and he was feeling as though Lán WàngJī was sucking each area of his body.
+In the end, because Lán WàngJī’s strength was overwhelming for him to overcome, Wèi WúXiàn gave up struggling, feeling as though Lán WàngJī was sucking each area of his body.

-Inside of Lán WàngJī’s mouth was wet and warm, which added more pleasant feeling, as Lán WàngJī kept on sucking his manhood, as well as licking the head, and teasing the small opening with the tip of his tongue.
+Lán WàngJī’s mouth was wet and warm, which added a pleasurable feeling, as Lán WàngJī kept on sucking his manhood, as well as licking the head, and teasing the small opening with the tip of his tongue.

 Wèi WúXiàn could not believe that the person who was at this instance fellating him was none other than Lán WàngJī.
 So, he closed his eyes tight since he didn’t dare to look at him.